-After looking at my sister Kim’s beautiful hands, I decide that she would be an excellent nail model.
+After looking at my sister Kim’s beautiful hands, I decided that she would be an excellent nail model.
 When I first asked her to join me at a nail competition, in 1993, she was hesitant.
 She reminded me of the first set I had put on her back in the early ’80s.
 They were thick, lumpy, and took hours to Gina Mercer (left), a nail technician at La Mane Salon in Winnemucca, Nev., inspired her sister Kim Christopherson to join the profession.

-complete.
 I assured her that this time it would be much easier.
 We competed four times together that year, taking three firsts and one third.
 Over the next several years, Kim modeled for me may times—nearly every time we brought home the first-place trophy.

 Over the course of the next five years, Kim became more and more interested in the industry.
 At shows she would go and look at all the different nail art designs and hit every nail art booth to watch demos on the show floor.
 I bought her a nail art kit after one show and from then on after each competition, she would go home and paint fancy pictures on her nails to show off at work.